-In 2023, Imperial delivered strong business results across a wide range of performance dimensions.
-Through its focus on strategic priorities and commitment to delivering reliable, affordable, and lower emission energy to Canadians, the company is positioned for long-term success, and able to drive long-term shareholder value.
-The company's disciplined approach and focus on cost efficiencies allows it to realize the full benefit of market conditions and deliver strong financial performance.
-For more information on the 2023 key business results see page 69.
+In 2024, Imperial delivered strong business results across a wide range of performance dimensions.
+Imperial demonstrated its commitment to growing shareholder value while delivering affordable and reliable energy for societal needs and taking meaningful steps to support the energy transition.
+The company's disciplined approach and focus on cost management allows it to realize the full benefit of market conditions and deliver strong financial performance.
+For more information on the 2024 key business results see page 69.